 Please report any errors and any relevant events which are not listed but are in or near New England or otherwise of interest to NESFA members to calendar@nesfa.org.

-Game and Video days at the Clubhouse have resumed.
-For now, NESFA and Boskone Business Meetings, as well as our Wednesday night get-togethers, will remain via Zoom.
+Game and Video days, as well as Wednesday evenings at the Clubhouse, have resumed being in-person.
+For now, NESFA and Boskone Business Meetings will remain via Zoom.

 Please schedule your activities so as not to interfere with their work.